 Students employed through the Federal Work-Study program must be paid for all hours worked.
-The rate of pay begins at the State of Missouri's minimum wage.
+The rate of pay begins at the State of Missouri’s published minimum wage.
+Students who return for a subsequent year in the same position, may earn a 25 cent increase per hour.
 Pay dates at MACC occur on the 15th and 30th of each month, unless the date falls on a weekend or holiday, in which case the pay date will be the day immediately preceding the scheduled weekend, holiday or break.
 Supervisors will discuss the dates timesheets are due after you are hired.

 Job descriptions are written by each department and approved by the President of MACC.
-Students can view job descriptions in the Financial Aid Office or on the bulletin board outside of the FA Office.
-Job descriptions are also available from the site director at your MACC campus.
+Students can view job descriptions HERE or in the Financial Aid Office.

 Students are allowed to work during the summer session without being enrolled in the summer session provided they are enrolled at least half time for the subsequent fall semester and have met all other eligibility requirements for FWS.
 Work performed under this arrangement is awarded as a financial aid resource for the subsequent fall semester and may limit other financial aid resources for that semester due to how financial aid is calculated under the federal cost of attendance guidelines.
 Students pursuing this type of work-study arrangement should consult with the financial aid office.